hemantksingh/messup-learn/Cloud and Infrastructure/AWS/Security.md

   | s3-bucket-versioning-enabled             | Yes |
   | cloudtrail-enabled                       | Yes |

+### AWS Shield

+Prevention of [DDOS attacks](../../Security/Web%20Security/Web%20Application%20Security.md#ddos-protection) There are 2 tiers of AWS Shield

+* Standard
+  * All AWS customers get the automatic protections of AWS Shield Standard, at no additional charge
+  * Provides DDOS protection against SYN/UDP floods, reflection attacks and other layer 3 and layer 4 attacks when used with CloudFront and Route53
+* Advanced
+  * Protection against larger & more sophisticated attacks targeting applications running on EC2, ELB, CloudFront AWS Global Accelerator and Route 53 resources
+  * Always on, flow based monitoring to provide realtime notifications of DDOS attacks

 ### Guard Duty

 * Centralized **threat detection** service that uses ML to continuously monitor for malicious behavior.
 It receives feeds from 3rd parties like Proofpoint and Crowdstrike about known malicious domains and IP addresses.